 All teachers are either university graduates or diploma holders and are trained, or in the process of being trained as teachers.
 All have been educated in Tanzania.

-The Headteacher leads a senior Academic Team made up of the Heads of Arts, Science, Commerce, Visually Impared unit, the Academic Masters, the Discipline teachers, the Senior Account and the Trust Representative.
+The Headteacher leads a senior Academic Team made up of the Heads of Arts, Science, Commerce, Visually Impaired unit, the Academic Masters, the Discipline teachers, the Senior Accountant and the Trust Representative.

 An extensive curriculum is offered in:

 There are teachers in each of these subjects.